An MS hug is a symptom of multiple sclerosis (MS) that feels like pressure around the chest or abdomen.

 The most common sensation is the feeling of pressure on the torso or around the chest or abdomen.
 Symptoms can also occur in the hands and feet.
 The person may feel as though they are wearing tight shoes or gloves when they are not.

 An MS hug can also affect the arms, legs, and even the head.
 It may affect only one side of the body.

-People with MS may describe the sensation in different ways, ranging from tickling or burning to squeezing or crushing.
-For some people, it can be extremely painful and make it difficult to breathe.
+People with MS may describe the sensation differently, ranging from tickling or burning to squeezing or crushing.
+It can be extremely painful for some people and make breathing difficult.
+An MS hug may also: